crisoncode/crisoncode/src/content/blog/pair-programming.md

 >
 > Kent Beck , eXtreme Programming 2004

-Pair programming is a social activity, and it is important to be empathetic with your colleagues.
-The first attempt may be a complete disaster.

 The first thing to keep in mind is our current mindset as developers.
 Our daily work is a team effort, meaning that 90% of the code we work with was made by another developer.
 If our work is a team effort, why do we work in isolation when coding?